ocsigen/quickstart-guide/202409-fun-ocaml.md

 {.comment}
 You can find these slides on [ocsigen.org](https://ocsigen.org/talks/tutochat.html) \
-and the source code of the sides with the solution of exercices [on Github](https://github.com/ocsigen/quickstart-guide).
+and the source code of the slides with the solution of exercices [on Github](https://github.com/ocsigen/quickstart-guide).

 {.comment}